vpt0/Blinkit-X-Zudio/README.md

 ## **Note**
 This is just a **prototype**—no real tracking or order processing is implemented.
 It’s an exploration of how **quick fashion delivery** could work in the future! 🚀

+I used Bolt to generate the code and Netlify to host it.